 Sociability is the essence of a society, what Ibn Khaldun referred to as ‘asabiyyah.
 When that social solidarity and common purpose get lost, people no longer feel a sense of camaraderie with their fellow citizens.
 We live in a virtual society, a society of ghosts haunting a once inhabited house; many text and twitter, but they no longer commune in prayer or pleasure.

-Muslims must feel grateful that our Prophet, peace and blessings of God be upon him, put into place so many ways in which people are bonded.
+Muslims must feel grateful that our Prophet, God bless and grant him peace, put into place so many ways in which people are bonded.
 Just praying five times a day with a group binds us in social and spiritual solidarity.
 Ramadan, that great feast of friendship and family, is a time in which the community in its entirety is directed inwardly for a month, united during the day by hunger and joined at night by food and prayer.

 The breakdown of the family is the breakdown of society.
 The African-American family was the first casualty of an inherently racist system that too often punished black males, which led in turn to dysfunctional, impoverished, and deteriorating social conditions in black communities.
 The Black Church mitigated the breakdown but eventually proved incapable of stemming the tide.
 It was left to overwhelmed black mothers who did their best to hold together fracturing families in a rapidly collapsing social system that in many places today resembles war zones – Detroit is perhaps the most blatant example.